Away With The Steiners

 The golden hour after sunrise getting busier with visitors arriving as we exit through the West Gate of the Taj Mahal.

-How to get to Agra from Delhi or Jaipur
+How To Get to Agra From Delhi or Jaipur

-Delhi, Jaipur and Agra – and the Taj Mahal – are part of India’s popular ‘Golden Triangle’ itinerary.
 These are India’s most visited tourist destinations and hence the city of Agra is well connected by road, rail and air.

-To get from Delhi to Agra by road takes around 3.5 hours.
 It is common and easy to book a driver or tour from Delhi to Agra and the Taj Mahal and onwards to Jaipur.
 And there are also options to book a day trip from Delhi to visit the Taj Mahal.

-There are daily trains departing regularly from Delhi to Agra.
-The local trains take between 3 – 4 hours.
-The fastest daily train is the Gatimaan Express which departs from Hazrat Nizamuddin (NZM) Railway Station in New Delhi arriving to Agra Cantt (AGC) in just 1 hour 40 minutes.
+The fastest daily train is the Gatimaan Express which departs from Hazrat Nizamuddin (NZM) Railway Station in New Delhi arriving to Agra Cantt (AGC) in just 1 hour 40 minutes

 *Note the Gatimaan Express does not operate on a Friday.